Robert Charles riots: Aftermath

 After learning of Charles' death, mobs of white people renewed their attacks on black residents.
 Police had difficulty taking Charles' body to the morgue as angry white mobs tried to mutilate his corpse.
 The mob killed several African Americans and burned down the Thomy Lafon schoolhouse, known as "the best Negro schoolhouse in Louisiana," and a second black school.
 By the next morning, the special police and state militia had quelled the rioting and brought the city under control.
 Several days later, Lewis Forstall murdered Fred Clark for tipping off police to Charles' whereabouts.
-In total, Charles killed seven people over the course of the week, four of whom were policemen.
+In total, Charles killed seven people over the course of the week, five of whom were policemen.
 The exact number of black casualties at the hands of the white mobs is unknown, but most sources report more than a dozen black people killed and over fifty wounded.

 The events in New Orleans received national coverage and had ramifications beyond the state.
 Lillian Jewett, a young white member of the Anti-Lynching League, was fundraising at a Boston, Massachusetts meeting hours after Charles' death to raise money for the injured in New Orleans.
 The Louisiana Times Picayune reported "Insane Ravings at a Boston Meeting".
 A group of wealthy young white men from New Orleans had formed the Green Turtles the previous year.
 This group required an "oath of allegiance to white supremacy and the Democratic Party."
 Because of this group's subsequent threats on Jewett's life, she would not travel further South than Richmond, Virginia.

 After the Robert Charles riots, whites intensified and increased the reach of racial segregation in the state.
 In 1908 the state legislature passed a miscegenation law, prohibiting interracial marriage or domestic partnerships.
 These were seldom enforced in cases of white men having relations with black women.
 Such legislation at the time was associated with the progressive movement, and was also influenced by European ideas on eugenics.
 Many states passed miscegenation laws in those years.
 In 1920, New Orleans established racial segregation in jails.
 The Catholic Church established a segregated parish in downtown New Orleans, the Congregation of Corpus Christi.
 Racial violence and hate crimes increased in frequency.

 New Orleans jazz pianist Jelly Roll Morton recounted the 1900 riot in his 1938 oral history recorded for the Library of Congress.

 Lynchings were still high at the turn of the century, reflecting white efforts to suppress black voting and maintain white supremacy.
 The agricultural economy was not doing well, adding to economic and social tensions.